hebamesluh1/Note-App/README.md

 - styled components for ui
 - react-icons for icons
 - use memo and use callback to optimize the rendering behaviour
-- and context for toggle theme
+- and context for state managment
-#### In the near future it will be developed with context and custom hooks

 You can reach it by [live link](https://note-app-heba.netlify.app/)